Google Analytics collects usage and behavior data for your app. The SDK logs two primary types of information:

 Before you begin

-If you have an existing project and did not configure Google Analytics, you can link Google Analytics to your project from the Integrations tab of your > Project settings.
+If you have an existing Firebase project that doesn't have Google Analytics enabled, you can enable Google Analytics from the Integrations tab of your

 Add the Analytics SDK to your app

 Add the dependency for the Google Analytics Android library to your module (app-level) Gradle file (usually